costa86/python_tutorial/docs/source/decorators.rst

 Parameters in the decorated function
 --------------------------------

 So far, neither the decorator nor the decorated function have taken any parameters.
-If you want to add parameters, a slight modiﬁcation is needed:
+If you want to add them, a slight modiﬁcation is needed:

 .. code-block:: python
    :linenos: